-- 1/3 cup PURE BLENDS™ avocado oil plant-based butter melted
+- ⅓ cup PURE BLENDS™ avocado oil plant-based butter melted

-- 1/2 cup flour
+- ½ cup flour

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

 - 2-3 tablespoon PURE BLENDS™ avocado oil plant-based butter melted

-In a large bowl, mix flour, baking soda, sea salt, cinnamon, and nutmeg together.
-Add in apple chips, walnuts, dried cranberries, and carrots and stir to dredge (covein flour to coat.
+- Stir in apple chips, walnuts, carrots, and dried cranberries to dredge (cover in flour) until coated.
 This step prevents the walnuts, carrots, and cranberries sinking to the bottom of the batter and burning while baking.